gabrielgatu/elixible/README.md

 # Elixible

+WARNING: Project not maintained anymore.

-Elixible is a minimal, and still under development, XMPP client written in elixir.
+Elixible is a minimal, and not yet finished, XMPP client written in elixir.

 This project is born with the intention just to understand better how XMPP works, so, this has to be considered as a learning project and, definitively, not production ready.